bayu-wilson/1DRT_quantify_reion_fronts/results/readme.txt

 Data processing:

 pp_results.py
 For compiling the 1D-RT on-the-fly results into a single, easy to use table. pp stands for plane parallel.
-You must change the option within the for to make it for either uniform or inhomogeneous density skewers.
+You must change the option within in order to make it work for either uniform or inhomogeneous density skewers.

 vIF_conv_test.py
 For the vIF convergence test where we compared I-front speeds calculated by doing spatial vs ionization state averages.